 Maybe you’re moving to Silicon Valley for the long haul and, well, maybe you’re not.
 Maybe you happen to be an intern or traveling businessman (or woman) looking for housing for a month or two.
 Generally, in this scenario, you may be presented with two options.
 Hotels or corporate housing.
 Trust me when I say you are probably going to prefer the latter, but what is corporate housing?

 It’s more affordable.
-If you’re going to be in a hotel for more than a month, you’re better off looking for corporate housing options.
+If you’re going to be in a hotel for more than a month, you’re better off looking for furnished apartment options.
 As we said above, they offer the same amenities that traditional apartments or housing offer, but for a short-term.
 Also, often large corporations will pay stipend or provide for your housing while you’re in the area.

 They’re spacious.
 Let’s be honest.
 Living out of a suitcase for one to three months is hard.
 You know what else is hard?
-Living in one room for three months and unless you’ve got an expensive hotel suite, that’s what you’re looking at when you choose a hotel over corporate housing options.
-With corporate housing and a larger space, you can entertain those friends you’re making with your killer cooking skills.
-Because, you know, you’ll have a kitchen.
+Living in one room for three months and unless you’ve got an expensive hotel suite, that’s what you’re looking at when you choose a hotel over corporate apartment options.
+With an executive apartment's larger space, you can entertain those friends you’re making with your killer cooking skills.
+Because, you know, you’ll actually have a kitchen.

 If you’re a business traveler looking for short-term housing options, skip the hotel and head straight to an organization like Homesuite.
-They’ll help you take the hassle out of housing on your next job.
+They’ll help you take the hassle out of housing on your next temporary assignment.
 The next time someone asks "what is corporate housing," you'll have the right answer.